Graduates of our Teaching Middle/Secondary Social Studies program will be positioned for a rewarding career in a variety of educational settings.

 - Est. Program Length: 2 years

 - Course Length: 7 and 14 weeks

 Why Study Teaching Middle/Secondary Social Studies at Rivier?

-Rivier offers the Master of Arts in Teaching (M.A.T.)
-Middle/Secondary Social Studies in two tracks—one for current teachers and the other for career changers.
+Rivier offers the M.A.T.
+Middle/Secondary Social Studies program in two tracks—one for current teachers and the other for career changers.